zaiisao/Documentation/en/cloud-recording/cloud_recording_api_rest.md

   - The 26 uppercase English letters: A to Z
   - The 10 numbers: 0 to 9

+#### <a name="extensionServiceConfig">Extension service configuration</a>

+`extensionServiceConfig` is a JSON Object for extension service configurations.
+Extension services are a collection of applications that process the media streams generated from the Agora RTC SDK.
+One example extension service is VoD service.

+`extensionServiceConfig` has the following fields:

+- `errorHandlePolicy`: (Optional) String.
+Error handling policy.
+You can only set it to the default value, `"error_abort"`, which means that once an error occurs to an extension service, all other non-extension services, such as stream subscription, also stop.

+- `extensionServices`: JSONArray.
+An array of the configuration for each extension service. `extensionServices` includes the following fields:

+  - `serviceName`: String.
+The name of the extension service.
+To use ApsaraVideo for VoD, set it as `aliyun_vod_service`.

+    <div class="alert note">To use ApsaraVideo for VoD:<ul><li>You must choose composite recording mode.</li><li>Do not configure <code>snapshotConfig</code> or <code>storageConfig</code>.</li></ul></div>

+  - `errorHandlePolicy`: (Optional) String.
+Error handling policy.
+You can only set it to the default value, `"error_abort"`, which means that if an error occurs to the current extension service, other extension services also stop.

+  - `serviceParam`: JSON.
+Configurations for an extension service.
+To use ApsaraVideo for VoD, configure as follows:

+    - `accessKey`: String. `AccessKeyId` in the AccessKey of Alibaba Cloud.
+For details, see [Alibaba Cloud's documentation](https://www.alibabacloud.com/help/doc-detail/53045.html).
+    - `secretKey`: String. `AccessKeySecret` in the AccessKey of Alibaba Cloud.
+For details, see [Alibaba Cloud's documentation](https://www.alibabacloud.com/help/doc-detail/53045.html).
+    - `regionId`: String.
+The service region.
+For details, see [Alibaba Cloud's documentation](https://www.alibabacloud.com/help/doc-detail/43248.html).
+    - `apiData`: JSON.
+Configurations for ApsaraVideo for VoD.
+      - `videoData`: JSON.
+Video configurations.
+See [Alibaba Cloud's documentation](https://www.alibabacloud.com/help/doc-detail/55407.html) for details about the following parameters.
+        - `title`: String.
+The title of the video.
+        - `description`: (Optional) String.
+The description of the video.
+        - `coverUrl`: (Optional) String.
+The URL of the custom video thumbnail.
+        - `cateId`: (Optional) String.
+The ID of the video category.
+        - `tags`: (Optional) String.
+The tags of the video.
+        - `templateGroupId`: (Optional) String.
+The ID of the transcoding template group.
+        - `userData`: (Optional) String.
+The custom configurations.
+        - `storageLocation`: (Optional) String.
+The bucket.
+        - `workflowId`: (Optional) String.
+The ID of the workflow.

 ### An HTTP request example of `start`